pyinstaller/pyinstaller/doc/source/Manual.rst

 The type codes are used by the self-extracting executables.
 If you're using a ``CArchive`` as a ``.zip`` file, you don't need to worry about the code.

+The ELF executable format (Windows, Linux and some others) allows arbitrary data to be concatenated to the end of the executable without disturbing its functionality.
+For this reason, a CArchive's Table of Contents is at the end of the archive.
+The executable can open itself as a binary file, seek to the end and 'open' the CArchive.

 |CArchiveImage|

 Using pyi-archive_viewer